-Your written work will be submitted to SafeAssign (or similar software) for an evaluation of your ideas and proper use and attribution of sources.
+Your written work will be submitted to plagiarism software in Canvas for an evaluation of your ideas and proper use and attribution of sources.
 As part of this process, you may be required to submit electronic as well as hard copies of your written work, or be given other instructions to follow.
-By taking this course, you agree that all assignments may undergo this review process and that the assignment may be included as a source document in SafeAssign's restricted access database, for the purpose of detecting plagiarism in such documents.
+By taking this course, you agree that all assignments may undergo this review process and that the assignment may be included as a source document in the restricted access database of the plagiarism software in Canvas, for the purpose of detecting plagiarism in such documents.
 Any assignment not submitted according to the procedures given by the instructor may be penalized or may not be accepted at all.

-Because our goal is to help you learn how to not plagiarize, information on how to avoid plagiarism will be provided in class, on blackboard, and by your TAs.
-If you do not understand how to avoid plagiarism, please ask for help from your TA or from Professor Myhr in office hours.
-For discussions of cheating and plagiarism see the class blackboard site, and the "Student Code of Conduct," which is available at https://doso.wayne.edu/conduct.
+Because our goal is to help you learn how to not plagiarize, information on how to avoid plagiarism will be provided in class, on Canvas, and by your TAs.
+If you do not understand how to avoid plagiarism, please ask for help from your TA or from Professor Myhr in drop-in or office hours.
+For discussions of cheating and plagiarism see the class Canvas site, and the "Student Code of Conduct," which is available at doso.wayne.edu/conduct.

 You may only use your own clicker in class.
 Do not risk getting caught with a clicker that does not belong to you, or having your clicker caught with someone else.
 Many of the clicker questions will earn credit for any answer.
 For some you will be asked to work on your own and not share answers.
 It is cheating to share information on these individual questions.
-If you are caught with someone else's clicker in class, someone else has your clicker in class or you cheat on questions that are supposed to be done on your own, you will both earn a zero for ALL of the clicker participation points for that unit.
+If you are caught with someone else's clicker in class, someone else has your clicker in class or you cheat on questions that are supposed to be done on your own, you will both earn a zero for ALL of the clicker participation points for that unit, or the whole course.
+Penalties may apply even if the second clicker is not used.

-2) Email guidelines: I will not reply to emails when the answer can be found in the syllabus or on Blackboard.
-You must email me from your WSU account for privacy reasons and for professionalism.
+2) Email guidelines: For privacy reasons, professionalism, and to avoid having your email filtered to spam, you must email me from your WSU account.
 I will respond to most emails within two business days.
 After two business days, you may email me again.
-I expect emails to be in a professional style, with your course number and information about what the issue is in the subject, e.g. "BIO 4120: Question on Kidney Lecture", a proper greeting, e.g. "Dear Professor Myhr," a proper salutation, e.g. "Sincerely, Chris Smith," correct punctuation including capitalization and no texting abbreviations.
+I expect emails to be in a professional style, with your course number and information about what the issue is in the subject.
+Please include which section you are in, e.g. "BIO 4120, Section 002: Question on Kidney Lecture", a proper greeting, e.g. "Dear Professor Myhr," a proper salutation, e.g. "Sincerely, Chris Smith," correct punctuation including capitalization and no texting abbreviations.
 Emails that do not follow these rules may take longer get a reply, may be returned for correction, or ignored.
 If I cannot figure out what you want, I cannot help you.
 Following these guidelines will improve your success at WSU and beyond.

 I do not answer questions by email if they require a discussion.
 This includes questions on content and study or writing strategies.
 Please come talk to me during office hours to discuss these issues.
 This may require planning ahead so that you can get your answers before assignment deadlines or exams.
+I will not reply to emails when the answer can be found in the syllabus or on Canvas.